 How does fasting help improve health?

 While health improvements from fasting might sound counter-intuitive, science is starting to show there might be something to it.
 The exact mechanisms of action are still unknown, but to date a few hypotheses have been proposed to explain how intermittent fasting can benefit overall health [Patterson 2015].
+Recent studies have suggested there is a possible link between the microbiome and these cardiometabolic intermittent fasting benefits.

 These hypotheses include: